• Skip to primary navigation

 • Tweet

 I am SO glad I did.
-It was SO much fun, and completely pulled me out of my comfort zone of No Sewing.
+It was SO much fun, and completely pulled me out of my comfort zone and was a fun challenge.

 I do not sew.